Robinhuett/NFC-Ring_CredentialProvider/README.md

 ##Goals

  - Increase ease of use.
 Maybe with an small config application?
- - Eventualy edit login mechanism to store the credentials on the NFC Ring (it has only 144bytes).
+ - Eventualy edit login mechanism to store the credentials on the NFC Ring (it has only 144bytes). - Should work the way it is.
+ - Add an Option for a connection without COM-Ports (for Windows 8).
- - Add the option for translations
+ - Add the option for translations.

 ##Credits